Back to Blog

 • App development (both platforms): INR 8,00,000 to INR 15,00,000 for a feature-rich restaurant app

-• Admin panel and kitchen dashboard: Included in above
+• Admin panel and kitchen dashboard: Included in the above

 • Annual maintenance: INR 1,20,000 to INR 2,40,000 (15-20% of development cost)